gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 This demo is best served in debug mode.

-**Because the demo is to be run in debug mode the model keys are obfuscated as they will be visible in the live debug session.**

 1. The project is set up to run in GitHub Codespaces.
 From [ai-tour-maas-demo-1](https://github.com/gloveboxes/ai-tour-maas-demo-1), select **<> Code** and then **Open with Codespaces**.
 2. Open the `main.py` file.
 3. Set the following breakpoints: